alphagov/govuk-kubernetes-cluster-user-docs/source/manage-app/create-new-env/index.html.md

 - create secrets for the new environment
 - create a new empty environment
 - deploy the Terraform modules
-- create the Signon API token
 - check the environment is working

 ## Create secrets for the new environment

-The [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) stores and manages GOV.UK Kubernetes platform [secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

-You must create secrets for the new environment before creating the environment itself.
-You do this by copying an existing environment's secrets in the AWS Secrets Manager.

-To copy the secrets, [run the `copy_sm_secrets.py` transfer script](https://gist.github.com/theseanything/1bb8add0077d3a2f5d979c12c6b9f140) in your command line.

-When running this script, specify the following AWS-CLI profile names:
+Copy the secrets from an existing environment, for example by running [the `copy_sm_secrets.py` transfer script](https://gist.github.com/theseanything/1bb8add0077d3a2f5d979c12c6b9f140) with the following aws-cli profile names:

-- `--src-profile`, that is the existing environment to copy the secrets from
+- `--src-profile`, the existing environment to copy the secrets from
-- `--dst-profile`, that is the new environment to copy the secrets to
+- `--dst-profile`, the new environment to copy the secrets to

-You can change the copied secrets for the new environment using the AWS console.
+You can edit the copied secrets for the new environment using the AWS console for Secrets Manager.

-1. [Sign in to the AWS console](https://console.aws.amazon.com/) for the new environment.
-1. Search for and select the __Secrets Manager__.
-1. Make sure you are in the [`eu-west-2` region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
-1. Select the secret you want to change.
-1. Change the secret, then select __Save__.

-## Create a new empty environment
+## Create a new cluster

 1. Run `export ENV=<ENVIRONMENT>` in the command line to define the type of environment you’re creating.